Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 #### **Integration Test Requirements**
 The integration testing environment requires:
-1. All frontend dependencies (see [section](#front-end-requirements)).
+1. The package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is included with [Node.js](https://nodejs.dev/en/learn/how-to-install-nodejs/), which is installed as part of the system environment.
     * For Linux: the Cypress testing framework requires [additional dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites).
 Only Ubuntu, Debian, and CentOS dependencies are documented.

+    Install the testing package using the following commands:

+    ```
+    $ cd testing # From the repository root directory, set the working directory to testing.
+    $ npm install
+    ```

 3. [Python3.10](https://www.python.org/downloads/).
-4. The package manager [pip](https://pip.pypa.io/en/stable/installation/) is included with the latest version of Python 3.
+4. The package manager [pip](https://pip.pypa.io/en/stable/installation/) is typically included with Python 3.
 5. Additional software requirements, including [firebase-admin](https://pypi.org/project/firebase-admin/), can be installed from the commandline using pip:

-    ```$ pip install -r cypress/python/requirements.txt```
+    ```$ pip install -r testing/cypress/python/requirements.txt```
-6. Two **secret** files are required to run the tests: `frontend/tutraffic-firebase-key.json` for Google Firebase configuration and `frontend/.env` for React configuration.
+6. Two **secret** files are required to run the tests: `testing/tutraffic-firebase-key.json` for Google Firebase configuration and `testing/.env` for React configuration.
 Request these keys from your administrator(s).

 ## **Writing Tests**